Association of European Operational Research Societies: Working Groups and Forums

 EURO Working Groups are the organizational framework provided by EURO to groups of researchers and practitioners interested in a specific operational research topic.
 Each EURO Working Group holds at least one meeting per year, organizes sessions at conferences, publishes special issues of OR journals, and organizes conferences or seminars.

-The European Working Group on Multiple Criteria Decision Aiding (EWG-MCDA), the European Chapter on Combinatorial Optimization (ECCO), the European Working Group on Vehicle Routing and Logistics (VeRoLog), the EURO Working Group on Locational Analysis (EWGLA), the Continuous Optimization Working Group (EUROPT), and the European Working Group on Metaheuristics (EU/ME) are among the most active groups.
+Currently, EURO hosts 34 EWGs, with the most recent one launched in 2025: (EWGBAI), the EURO Working Group on Business Analytics and Artificial Intelligence (EWGBAI).

+The full list of all active EURO Working Groups: